Go to Reviews.org AU Edition

 The app will tell you to scan the QR code on your camera, and then it’ll help you connect the Mini to your Wi-Fi network.

 Once it’s all synced up, you can customize your camera’s settings in the mobile app.
 Blink lets you set schedules, adjust motion sensitivity, and block out any areas you don’t want the camera to pay attention to.

 That last part is really useful if you’ve had other cameras that send you way too many notifications just because a tree branch waved outside your window on a windy day.

 Recap: Is the Blink Mini indoor camera good?

-For the price, the Blink Mini is a solid little camera.
-The Blink app gives you plenty of custom setting options, and daytime footage from the Blink Mini looks sharp and clear.
+The Blink Mini is a solid little camera for the price.
+You'll get plenty of custom setting options with the Blink app and the daytime footage from the Blink Mini looks sharp and clear.

 Features: The Blink Mini has just about everything you’d expect from an indoor camera, including night vision and two-way audio.
 It’s also very small—and even smaller if you take the camera off its stand.

 Pricing: It doesn’t get much more affordable than the Blink Mini.
 You’ll pay less than $40 for this little cam.
 Just remember you’ll have to pay a separate, monthly subscription fee if you want cloud storage.

 Home automation: Blink’s a slacker on the smart home front.
 The Blink Mini works with Alexa and IFTTT, but that’s it.
 There’s no Google integration to be found here.

 Installation: The Blink Mini should take you only a few minutes to set up.
 Just download the Blink app, create an account, and follow the in-app instructions.